 No matter which part of the world you may be living in, the common cold is just as vexing for all of us.
-Most of us quickly consider popping a pill, or better yet, a cold and cough syrup.
-I'm sure all of us have had our parents or elders scold us for not having the patience to try out some home cold remedy like drinking a glass of boiling water or a cup of hot herbal tea brewed with cinnamon, clove and honey.
-With a prevailing pandemic, a common cold can be particularly distressing as it can count as one of the symptoms of having the novel coronavirus.
-Even though there is no real cure for the common cold, there's just the right homemade recipe for a relief from the stuffy nose that keeps you irritable through the day and wide awake at night.
+Most of us quickly consider popping a pill, or better yet, take some cough syrup.
+Some of us have had our parents or elders scold us for not having the patience to try out some home cold remedy like drinking a glass of boiling water or a cup of hot herbal tea brewed with cinnamon, clove and honey.

 Significant research conducted in this domain has tested relations between pain and alcohol consumption, proving that moderate and situational alcohol intake is observed to have positive pain relief outcomes, that is a greater quality of life.
 Clearly, it's not just an old wives' tale that an alcoholic drink can help cure people from a cold, science actually confirms it.
 Haven't we noticed how warm we feel after a drink of rum or brandy during winter?
 According to studies, even though drinking alcohol does not change your body temperature, the consumption of it increases the volume of blood brought to the skin's surface, thus making you feel warmer.
 In fact, some medicines including popular cough syrups like NyQuil, are proven to contain up to 10% alcohol.